-The CMTS MUST support the capability to exclude individual CMs (including DOCSIS 1.0 if the CMTS supports DOCSIS 1.0 CMs) from BPI+ Enforce based on their MAC addresses on a per-MAC domain basis.
+The CMTS MUST support the capability to exclude individual CMs from BPI+ Enforce based on their MAC addresses on a per-MAC domain basis.
 If a CM is on the exclusion list, the CMTS MUST NOT enforce BPI+ on that CM.
 This means the CMTS will support BPI+ if initiated by that CM, but it will not enforce it.